In Turtl, you can then collect analytics for individual readers, including the Docs they read, how long they spend in each section, and more.

 To see known readers and collect individual analytics you need to do one of the following things:

-1. Add a standard Turtl signup form to your Docs
+1. Enable a native Turtl signup form on your Docs

-The standard Turtl form collects the name and email addresses of readers.
+The native Turtl form collects the names and email addresses of readers.
 When a reader fills in this form, the information is then automatically stored in Turtl and will display the reader under the “known readers” section of the dashboard.
-The standard Turtl form can be enabled on your immerse sections and the back cover of your Turtl Docs.
+The native Turtl form can be enabled on your Immerse sections and the back cover of your Turtl Docs.
 See more information on how to enable the Turtl form here.

 2. Integrate Turtl with your CRM